Wood Top Collections

 Reclaimed Heart Pine Wood Tops

 Heart pine is literally the wood that built America.
-One of our most popular woods, Reclaimed heart pine counter tops, table tops and bar tops are sought after for the rich gold, orange-red and pumpkin tones derived from the heart of the southern yellow pine species.
-Sapwood is a creamier, pinkish-tan and growth rings are dark, dense and very conspicuous.
+One of our most popular woods, reclaimed heart pine wood tops are sought after for the rich gold, orange-red and pumpkin tones derived from the heart of the southern yellow pine species.
+The wood at the center of the tree (the sapwood) is a creamier, pinkish-tan, while the wood at the outer growth rings are dark, dense and very conspicuous.
 Derived from the ‘Heart’ of the southern yellow pine trunk, it is the heaviest and hardest softwood in the world and is excellent for any application.
+Whether you’re looking for a wood tabletop to feature in a home or business, or a new wooden countertop addition, this heart pine wood fits seamlessly into many interior design genres.

 Shop Reclaimed Heart Pine Wood Top Products